01 Feb Doing Business in Vietnam – General Terms And Conditions

 Members of a partnership include general partners and capital contributors.

-Enterprise restructuring is either a total division, partial division, consolidation, acquisition of an enterprise, or conversion of the type of business entity.
+Enterprise restructuring is either a total division, partial division, consolidation, acquisition of an enterprise, or conversion of the type of business regulations entity.

 Foreign organization means any organization that is established overseas under another country’s law.